 Portfolios are sets of images based on a given topic.
-In the two club evenings dedicated to this part of the programme, members are asked to introduce their images and show how they have interpreted the topic.
-Portfolios are not judged.
 They are a fun activity to encourage members to try something different, outside their photographic comfort zone with the added bonus of hopefully improving our camera skills!
 You don’t need a fancy camera, the challenge is to make best use of what you have, use different settings or even use a mobile phone.

-For 2018, the Portfolio presentations will take place on 27th September and 4th October.
+For 2021, the Panel/Portfolio presentations will take place on September 30th and October 7th.
 Nearer the time, Members will be asked to nominate which evening they would like to present their portfolio.

 The topics are: Collections; Flat-Lays; Mirror Images; Spectacular Silhouettes; Up with the Larks and Nature’s Abstracts.

 In previous years’ each member is randomly allocated a topic however, based on the Zoom Poll taken recently, members are invited to either:

 - Choose their own topic (not seen in the list below)

 - Choose one of the topics below or

 - Be allocated a topic from the list above.
 Those members opting for this choice need make this known.

 For help on how to approach your Panel and/or Portfolio and some guidance on presenting it, a Word document is available and will be sent out to members with their topic.
 This is also available here: